• Contracted to Society

 Evolution – A Game of Chinese Whispers

-If you had to think of an analogy to best describe evolution and the process of natural selection you might well opt for it being akin to a game of Chinese Whispers (or as some people call it – the Telephone Game).
-This comparison between the two is often made and is even used in […]
+If we had to think of an analogy to best describe evolution and the process of natural selection, we might well opt to compare it to a game of Chinese Whispers (or as some people call it, the Telephone Game).
+This comparison between the two is often made and is even used in some schools […]

 • Genetic Engineering: Essential and Inevitable